-Two natural compounds have demonstrated effectiveness for those suffering from chronic lymphocytic leukemia (CLL).
-They are Curcumin, which is the active ingredient in the spice turmeric, and Green Tea Extract, also known as epigallocatechin-3-gallate (or EGCG).
+Curcumin and Green Tea Extract are two natural compounds have demonstrated effectiveness for those suffering from chronic lymphocytic leukemia (CLL).
+Curcumin is the active ingredient in the spice turmeric, and Green Tea Extract is also known as epigallocatechin-3-gallate (or EGCG).

 Chronic lymphocytic leukemia (CLL) is incurable with current chemotherapy treatments.
 It has been found that curcumin, which is the active ingredient in the spice turmeric, inhibits tumor metastasis, invasion, and angiogenesis in tumor cell lines.